 - The Chartreux is the official mascot of the largest jazz festival in Montreal, Canada.

 Chartreux are prized for their vitality, intelligence, affection, coat color and texture.
-If you get a hold of this rare feline, you won’t ever need any other lucky charms in your life.
+If you get a hold of this rare cat, you won’t ever need any other lucky charms in your life.

 - British Shorthair Cat Breed Profile.
 Meet One of the Most Popular Kitten in the World and Learn Some Fun Facts

 - British Longhair Cat Breed: Things You Should Know.
 Breed Information, Temperament, Features and Unusual Trivia